Apple Pie Danish – 30 Minutes

-Apple Pie Danish is the perfect dessert for those who want the great flavors of apple pie.
-However, don’t feel like spending too much time making one.
+Apple Danish is the perfect dessert for those who want the great flavors of apple pie and don’t feel like spending too much time making one.
 I love easy desserts, and I am grateful for any shortcuts I can take.
 With Pillsbury Crescent Dough Sheets I couldn’t wait to bake something easy and tasty.